How to Choose a Bulimia Treatment Program/Center

 Bulimia nervosa is a serious, dangerous, and potentially deadly illness.
 If you or a loved one are struggling with BN, it’s important to seek help.

-If you don’t know where to start your search, you can speak with your physician, therapist, or other trusted medical professionals.
+If you don’t know where to start your search, you can speak with your physician, therapist, or other trusted medical professional.
 You can also call your insurance company for a list of potential providers who are in-network.
-And a number of eating disorder hotlines may be able to provide you with additional information, resources, and help.
+There are also a number of eating disorder hotlines that may be able to provide you with additional information, resources, and help.

 Finding the right kind of treatment for bulimia nervosa can be a difficult process, but it’s an important step on the road to recovery, which can lead to a healthier and happier future.